a5hk/ice/vim/colors/README.md

 This is a port of [Ice](https://marketplace.visualstudio.com/items?itemName=a5hk.ice) VS Code theme for vim.
+Built using [Theme Generator](https://github.com/a5hk/theme-generator).

 ## Screenshots